-Honey cinnamon cut out cookies are my new go-to holiday treat.
-A take on classic gingerbread but with a lighter flavor.
-They pack a festive punch.
+These honey cinnamon cut out cookies are my new go-to holiday treat.
+They're a take on classic gingerbread but with a lighter flavor.
+Don't worry, they still pack a festive punch!

 • • • AS SEEN ON FOOD NETWORK CHRISTMAS COOKIE CHALLENGE • • •

 Creating This Cut Out Cookie Recipe

 For this Christmas cut out cookie recipe, I wanted something in between.
 With a touch of honey and a little spice, these soft roll out cookies are the perfect mix, and are a new holiday favorite of mine.

 I get all sorts of excited over the prospect of fresh, cut out and iced cookies at the holidays.
 My favorite thing to do it bite the legs, arms and heads off those gingerbread men.

 And don't get me started on sugar cookies with fluffy frosting.
 I could live on those during the month of December.

 Here is a unique cookie recipe for something just in between.

 I took one of my classic gingerbread cookie recipes that stays soft and holds its shape when cut and baked.
 I swapped the molasses for honey (a lighter flavor, but still a liquid sugar), and cut back on the spices so just the cinnamon gets to shine.

 This was one of the recipes I used as a contestant on the Food Network Christmas Cookie Challenge show I competed on!
 Let me tell you, the judges loved it.
 Couldn't get enough!